WORWAG PHARMA

 Pregnancy, breastfeeding and fertility

-If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Pregnancy

-Tell your doctor if you are breast-feeding or want to start breast-feeding.
+Tell your doctor if you are breastfeeding or want to start breastfeeding.

-Lagosa is not recommended in breast-feeding mothers.
+Lagosa is not recommended for breastfeeding mothers.

 Driving and using machines